Bicycling and feminism: Velocipedes: 1860s to mid-1880s

 Between the 1860s and the mid-1880s, the standard bicycle was the ordinary or high wheeler, which was both hard to master and dangerous to use.
 While the ordinary was exclusively used by men, women were allowed to use bicycles such as the two-seater sociable, the tandem bicycle, and the tricycle.
 Beginning in the late 1860s companionate riding became a popular social activity for men and women.
 These vehicles allowed men and women to develop new methods of coed socialization.
-However, up until the mid 1880s, women were primarily dependent upon men in order to participate in cycling.
+However, up until the mid-1880s, women were primarily dependent upon men in order to participate in cycling.
 The presence of a man in control of the sociable assumed that the man could keep the woman safe from the dangers of riding a bike alone, thereby assuming the authority of man.
 So while companionate riding was revolutionary in the development in sociability between men and women, it kept women in an inferior position to men by assuming that the man had the power over the bicycle in that situation.

 Bicycle craze

 In the mid-1880s to mid-1890s, the modern safety bicycle was developed.
-Bicyling became widely popular.
+Bicycling became widely popular.